PROJECTS

 • Writing business cases for roles and budgets

-We ask that each participant come to the programme with a particular goal.
+We encourage participant's to come to the programme with a particular goal.
 This goal can be a personal goal.
 For instance: developing your leadership skills.
 Or a goal relevant to your organisation, for instance: create a new public engagement strategy for your department.

 Once you have been accepted onto the OPE Leadership programme, you will have a short meeting with the programme leads to exploring your goals for the programme.
 This will help you get the most from the programme and ensure we can tailor the programme content to the group’s needs.